dc0d/dc0d.github.io/content/microlog/oop-and-fp.md

 # What about message passing?

 We simply forgot about that - in time.
-OOP - in its original form - was about message-passing and behaviour.
+OOP - in its original form - was about message-passing and behavior.
 And was trying to organize state and transformation through composing behaviors.
-While the OOP that we have, tries to solve the composition problem, through data structures/type - same as Functional Programming.
+While the OOP that we have tries to solve the composition problem, through data structures/type - same as Functional Programming.

-Behavior has been forgotten.
+The Behavior has been forgotten.

-> This was a quick sketche for drafting out these ideas and get them written.
-Maybe it can be imroved, maybe not.
+> This was a quick sketch for drafting out these ideas and get them written.
+Maybe it can be improved, maybe not.